fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 FusionCharts.addDep(Column2D);
 ```

-**Register using multiple specific chart types:**
+**Register using multiple chart types:**

-To register using multiple specific chart types, import the specific charts instead of all the charts after importing the `fusioncharts` class.
+To register using multiple chart types, import the specific charts instead of all the charts after importing the `fusioncharts` class.
 Also, you need to add the dependency for all the specific chart types as shown in the code below:

 To include the `fusioncharts` class, copy the following line of code: